 Our common stock is currently listed on the Nasdaq Global Market.
 The Nasdaq Stock Market LLC has requirements that a company must meet in order to remain listed on Nasdaq.
 In particular, Nasdaq rules require us to maintain a minimum bid price of \$1.00 per share of our common stock.
 If the closing bid price of our common stock were to fall below \$1.00 per share for 30 consecutive trading days or we do not meet other listing requirements, we would fail to be in compliance with Nasdaq listing standards.
 There can be no assurance that we will continue to meet the minimum bid price requirement, or any other requirement in the future.
-If we fail to meet the minimum bid price requirement, or equirement in the future.
+If we fail to meet the minimum bid price requirement, The Nasdaq Stock Market LLC may initiate the delisting process with a notification letter.
 If we were to receive such a notification, we would be afforded a grace period of 180 calendar days to regain compliance with the minimum bid price requirement.
-In order to regain compliance, shares of our common stock would need to meet other applicable Nasdaq listing requirements, including maintaining minimum levels of stockholders' equity or market values of our common stock in which case, our common stock could be delisted.
+In order to regain compliance, shares of our common stock would need to maintain a minimum closing bid price of at least \$1.00 per share for a minimum of 10 consecutive trading days.
+In addition, we may be unable to meet other applicable Nasdaq listing requirements, including maintaining minimum levels of stockholders' equity or market values of our common stock in which case, our common stock could be delisted.
 If our common stock were to be delisted, the liquidity of our common stock would be adversely affected, and the market price of our common stock could decrease.